JuliaPoo/juliapoo.github.io/_posts/2022-6-11-seetf2022-author-writeup.md

 There is also the following constant `c17.x` that at first glance controls the x-position of the flag.
 Changing it will shift the flag into view.
-However, the compiler has reused `c17.x` to also control the distance between the characters, causing the flag to get fucked up when it's value changes too much.
+However, the compiler has reused `c17.x` to also control the distance between the characters, causing the flag to get fucked up when its value changes too much.

 By modifying the following constants: